 Editor's note: Whether the ME can be configured with a pre-configured URSP is FFS.

-Editor's note: Whether the ME can be configured with a default configured NSSAI is FFS.

 Editor's note [WI eNPN, CR#0745]: Whether the configuration parameter for reception of warning messages in an SNPN is stored in the ME or in the USIM when the UE is using a PLMN subscription to access an SNPN needs to be confirmed by SA1.